uptonking/note4yaoo/lib-collab-blog-stars.md

   - So we’ve focused so far on workflows involving editing rich-text documents: taking meeting notes, drafting site copy, writing design documents, and so on.
 - Realtime GitHub provides a rich-text editor like Google Docs, built on the excellent ProseMirror and Tiptap projects.
   - Documents are stored as JSON files in your project's GitHub repo—so they can be edited on a branch and included in PRs, searched along with other files, backed up, or used in other ways.
-- Realtime GitHub is collaborative like Google Docs, providing realtime multiplayer editing, cursor and selection presence, and threaded comments (with emoji reactions, a critical feature 😻!)
+- Realtime GitHub is collaborative like Google Docs, providing realtime multiplayer editing, cursor and selection presence, and threaded comments (with emoji reactions, a critical feature!)
   - But it also supports GitHub-style async collaboration: a branch in your repository becomes a distinct "room" for multiplayer collaboration; you can work privately or with others, and merge it back to the main branch when you're ready.

 - There are many approaches to collaborative editing, of which CRDTs are perhaps the best known, with well-engineered implementations like Yjs and Automerge available off the shelf.